saasisking/www/README.md

   + Social media
   + newsletter
   + Advertising online courses

+## Identity

+"Automate and Dominate" might have a slightly more appealing edge for the following reasons:

+**Action-oriented:** It starts with an actionable verb, "Automate," which could be seen as more motivating, prompting immediate action or consideration.
+It's straightforward and directive, which can be highly appealing in a business context where action and results are valued.

+**Clarity and Rhythm:** The phrase has a clear and rhythmic flow, making it memorable and impactful.
+The balance between "Automate" and "Dominate" also visually and phonetically complements each other well, which can aid in brand recall.

+**Positive Connotation:** Both words have strong positive connotations.
+"Automate" suggests efficiency, modernization, and simplicity, while "Dominate" suggests success, leadership, and strength.
+This combination can be very aspirational.

 + [**One Person SaaS** - Personalized Services in Minutes](http://www.onepersonsaas.com)
   + Marketplace of SaaS